flipacholas/Architecture-of-consoles/articles/master-system.md

 Now, I use emulators to capture separate channels and avoid interference during recordings, although emulators don't always account for the transient factor, so their result may be closer to the 'ideal scenario' than the realistic one found on 80s electronics.
 Take a look at the example image.
 Both samples are taken from emulators, but it seems that the NES one potentially exhibits a behaviour closer to the analogue world.

-I don't have the necessary tools right now to confirm whether the SMS should show a similar behaviour.
+I don't have the necessary tools right now to confirm whether the SMS should show similar behaviour.
 But if it does, it doesn't imply that what you heard is incorrect, just at a slightly different volume (barely noticeable).
 {{% /inner_markdown %}}

 {{< /tab >}}